Eyescale/Consensus/Release/Version-WIP/Examples/6_System/README.txt

 		"occurrence" ON|OFF
 		"occurrence" ON|OFF
 		...
-	    on
+	    trigger
 		...
 	      /
 		...
-	  in
+	  guard
 		...
-	    on
+	    trigger
 		...
 	      /
 		...
-	:: // action-generated occurrences, if there are "occurrence"
-		"occurrence"
-		...

-	The construction takes place in :inform which replaces :output from output.story.
+	The construction happens in :inform which takes the place of :output from output.story.

 	We start with
-		do :< guard, bar, on >: !!
+		do :< guard, on, bar >: !!
 	Then, on the way to the action, we traverse the levels, each consisting of a number of
 			IN	// starting the level only*